 \section{Introduction}

-The point of this paper is to construct a framework for combinatorially representing spin and \tspinc-structures on triangulated manifolds in a manner suitable for computer implementation.
+In this paper a framework for combinatorially representing spin and \tspinc-structures on triangulated manifolds in a manner suitable for computer implementation is built.
 This should be seen as part of a general effort to merge the techniques of algorithmic 3-manifold theory, such as triangulations, normal surface theory and geometrization with elements of 4-manifold theory where gauge-theoretic invariants often require additional structures.

 The governing perspective on spin and \tspinc-structures in this paper comes from the obstruction-theoretic approach to spin structures of Milnor \cite{Milnor}.
-Although Milnor's approach is fundamentally combinatorial in nature, there is some non-trivial work translating Milnor's language into a language a modern computer can use.
-In the end, we put combinatorial spin structures in a formalism perhaps most comparable to Forman's discrete Morse theory \cite{F}.
-It's assumed the reader is familiar with obstruction theory on manifolds along the lines of Milnor and Stasheff \cite{MS}.
+Although Milnor's approach is fundamentally combinatorial in nature, there is some non-trivial work to translate Milnor's language into a language a modern computer can use.
+To this end, we put combinatorial spin structures in a formalism perhaps most comparable to Forman's discrete Morse theory \cite{F}.
+It is assumed the reader is familiar with obstruction theory on manifolds along the lines of Milnor and Stasheff \cite{MS}.
 Other references like Whitehead \cite{Whitehead} and Gompf and Stipicz \cite{GS} are also excellent resources for basic obstruction theory.